-The sooner you pay your deposit, the sooner you'll be able to register for classes.
+The sooner you pay your enrollment deposit, the sooner you'll be able to register for classes.

 Students admitted to a graduate program in the College of Arts & Sciences or Sawyer Business School must submit a non-refundable tuition deposit by the date listed on your acceptance letter to reserve a place in the entering class.
 The non-refundable deposit is credited to the tuition bill at the time of registration.